Friday, February 21, 2025

 They still use spinners in Oxfam but they tend to be crammed with vintage Penguin + Pelican non-fiction.

 Well, after searching online for a goodly while, I did find an example and it seems to be contemporary too: from a Chorlton charity shop - a Paladin spinner, a Picador spinner and a Virago spinner, all in a row.
+Not the wire basket type though.

 The Paladin and Picador designs aren't nearly as characterful and grabby as back in the day though.
 Nor do the books themselves seem be as cool or esoteric.